 Specify the name of a valid member in the cube’s nth hierarchy.
 Up to 20 hierarchies are allowed to be specified.

-When you are building a published report for user input and you have data points where you are storing values that are from a standard set, for example, a Yes/No answer, or maybe a list of Regions, the CGETLIST formula should be used to give the user a friendly liststyle interface to select dates from.
+When you are building a published report for user input and you have data points where you are storing values that are from a standard set, for example, a Yes/No answer, or a list of regions, the CGETLIST formula should be used to give the user a friendly list-style interface to select a value from.